Marriage and money: 10 tips for financial bliss

 Change your withholdings

 Married couples can decide to file taxes either jointly or separately, so talk to your spouse and your tax professional about which is right for your situation.
 Then, grab those W-4s and take a second look at your payroll withholdings: You may need to adjust them.
 Need help figuring it out?
 Use the Internal Revenue Service calculator.
-For more details, we broke down how your taxes may be affected by marriage.

 Have a financial date night